artemis15/sp/Simple Labs/Lab3.md

    font-size: 24px;<br/>
 }<br/><br/>
-- Try using any other declarations (http://www.w3schools.com/cssref)
-NOTE: this will only affect the H2 value of this page since the CSS was just applied to the Page Properties.
+- Try using any other declarations (http://www.w3schools.com/cssref) `NOTE:` This will only affect the H2 value of this page since the CSS was just applied to the Page Properties.
-Step 2: Change Link Colors for All Pages
+## Step 2: Change Link Colors for All Pages

 Your goal for this step is to change ALL the link colors of your Portal to a new color.

-To accomplish this:
+***To accomplish this:***
-•	Go to Service Portal > CSS.
-Create a new CSS file (i.e. custom.css)
-•	Because you’re trying to change the link colors, that is the “A” element in CSS.
-In your CSS page, put in something like this: a {
+- Go to Service Portal > CSS.
+Create a new CSS file (i.e. custom.css) Because you’re trying to change the link colors, that is the “A” element in CSS.
+In your CSS page, put in something like this:<br/><br/>
+a {<br/>
-   color: #FFD100; //or use whatever color you like here, this is Yellow }
+   color: #FFD100; //or use whatever color you like here, this is Yellow<br/>
+}<br/><br/>
-•	Go to Service Portal > Portals > Your Portal.
-Click through to the Stock theme.
-Apply that CSS file to your Theme (click Edit and move over your file)
+### Go to Service Portal > Portals > Your Portal
+- Click through to the Stock theme<br/>
+- Apply that CSS file to your Theme (click Edit and move over your file)
-•	Preview the live version of your page to see your changes (not through the Designer)
+- Preview the live version of your page to see your changes (not through the Designer)

 NOTE: sometimes you need to hard refresh so your CSS can reload if a previous declaration was changed.
 To do this, simply use Command+Shift+R.
 Step 3: Change Link Colors for Just 1 Column